jan-bogaerts/slate/source/index.html.md

 pack.from_cbor(cbor_data)
 ```

-Extracting the appropriate information out of senml objects and converting it into the proper format can be a bit tedious on embedded devices.
+Extracting the appropriate information out of senml objects and converting it into the proper format so that the information can be used to drive actuators, can be a bit tedious on embedded devices.
 The senml library can help you with this so that it becomes easy to send senml messages to your device as actuator commands (send instructions to your devices).
 It provides a parsing engine that can handle both json and cbor senml data.
 To process a senml message and retrieve the values, you can use the 'fromJson' or 'fromCbor' functions.
 The values found in the message get passed to your application by means of callback functions that you attach to the SenMlPacket object and/or the SenMlRecords.
 If you have a static list of records in your document, you can declare all the objects once, at the beginning, just like for rendering.
 The only difference here is that you have to attach a callback to each record for which you want to receive events.
 During parsing, each callback will be executed when the record is found in the data.
-Check out [here](#statically-declared-actuators) for an example.
 If your device will receive a dynamic list of records or you want to have a 'catch-all' for unknown records found in the message, than you should attach a callback to the root SenmlPack document.
 This function gets called for every record found in the data that can't be passed on to a known SenMLRecord.
-Besides the actual value, which is passed on as a generic void pointer, you also receive the name of the device, record and the data type so that your application can figure out what it should do for the specified data.
+Besides the actual value, which is passed on as a generic void pointer, you also receive the name of the device, the name of the record and the data type so that your application can figure out what it should do for the specified data.

 <aside class="warning">It is up to you to determine if all expected records were present in the data or not.
 The library does not check for this, but only passes on the values it can find to your applications.</aside>